SCIInstitute/ShapeWorks/Documentation/shapeworks.md

 ## AntiAliasing

-This antialiases binary volumes
+This toll antialiases binary volumes.

-Command Name: antialias
+Command Line Name: antialias

 It uses the following input arguments:

   --maxrmserror = The maximum RMS error determines how fast the solver converges.
 (Range [0.0, 1.0]) [default 0.01].

   --numiterations = Number of iterations [default 50].

   --numlayers = Number of layers around a 3d pixel to use for this computation [default image dims].

 ## ClipVolume